The Lost Pirate of Blackbeard’s Golden Age

 Edward Robinson was, by his own testimony, a reluctant pirate.
 He was certainly involved in piratical acts, although there is no record of him committing violence.
 Did he deserve his brutal punishment?
 That is open to debate.
 But, whether he was a villain or a victim of circumstance, his truncated life of high adventure deserves to be better remembered.

 The White Point marker, standing in the shade of an oak, was erected in 1941 by the Charleston Historical Commission at a cost of $150 plus 25 cents per engraved word.
 But the original pirate marker was a wooden sign that stood in a street a couple of blocks north.
 That’s because, after being left to hang at White Point for several days, the pirates’ bodies were cut down and buried at low tide near the mouth of the old creek.

 The creek ran along what is now Water Street, a quiet and pristine Charleston thoroughfare.
 The original wooden pirate marker stood at the old low-tide mark right outside what is now number 14 Water Street.
 There’s nothing left to suggest it was ever there.
 But this is where Edward Robinson lies buried, below the surface of Water Street, some 4,000 miles from his home.
 This is where the Golden Age of Piracy came to an abrupt and brutal end. ♦

-Paul Brown is the author of Sins Dyed In Blood: The Lost Pirate of Blackbeard’s Golden Age.
+Sins Dyed In Blood: The Lost Pirate of Blackbeard’s Golden Age

 “The untold true story of Edward Robinson, the Newcastle Pirate, who sailed with Blackbeard during the Golden Age of Piracy in the early 1700s.”